March 12, 10 am Holy Communion

 10 am Holy Communion

 Sunday at 10 am is typically Holy Communion and includes singing (at the moment we sing the Gloria in excelsis Deo using Merbecke's classic tune).
-This service will evolve to include more music and hymns, children's catechesis, and child care for young children.
-This is the main service.
+This service may evolve to include more music and hymns, children's catechesis, and child care for young children.
 At the moment the service is 45 mins in length, though this will extend to 60 mins when hymns are added.

 All are welcome.
-If you wish to join either the 8 am or the 10 am service it helps
+If you wish to join the 10 am service it helps

 to email Pastor Lars (though it is not necessary).